Continuous Join As You Go For Granny Squares

 Connie’s Blanket.
 A Colourful Crochet Granny.

-If you watch my crochet podcast you’ll have heard me go on about this in nearly every single episode!
-I thought you guys might be interested in a blog post too and it’s a good idea to have all the info in one place.
+If you watch my crochet podcast on YouTube, you’ll have heard me go on about this in nearly every single episode so far!
+I thought you guys might be interested in a blog post, too, and it’s a good idea to have all the info in one place.
 So here we are!

-This colourful creation is now called Connie’s Blanket.
-I didn’t know when I started, that it would end up as a birthday present but at some stage or other it decided (not me), that that was what it was!
+This colourful crochet creation is now called Connie’s Blanket.
+I didn’t know when I started that it would end up as a birthday present, but at some stage or other it decided (not me), that that was what it was!

-Connie’s Blanket is made up of 130 squares (10×13), which were Joined As You Go.
+Connie’s Blanket is made up of 130 squares (10×13), which were attached using the Join As You Go technique.
 The pattern and construction are similar to a blanket I made a few years ago.
 That one is nattily entitled Crochet Circles in a Square blanket.
-That blog post has links for all you need if you’re going to make a blanket like this.
+That blog post has links for all you need if you’re going to make a granny square blanket like this.
 I’ll break it down here too…

 Crochet Circle pattern.
-The difference in Connie’s blanket is that I used a magic ring to start each circle and I added no chains between the trebs (US dc’s) of the first round.
+The difference in Connie’s blanket is that I used a magic ring to start each circle, and there were no chains between the treble crochet stitches (US dc’s) of the first round.
 Oh, and no double trebles on the joining round, just some trebs.

 I used Stylecraft Special DK in the following colours: Duck Egg, Spring, Fondant, Fuschia, Shrimp, Lobelia, Apricot, Grey, Kelly, Cloud, Mustard, Wisteria,

 And that’s pretty much it.
-Blankets like these are one of my favourite things to crochet.
+Granny Square blankets like these are one of my favourite things to crochet.
 I don’t know why, they just are!
 What about you?
 How do you get on with granny blankets?!
-I know some people think they’re naff and old fashioned but I can’t help but love em!
+I know some people think they’re naff and old fashioned, but I can’t help but love em!

 Subscribe to Blog via Email